cult-of-coders/grapher/docs/graphql.md

-## GraphQL Bridge
+# GraphQL Bridge

-You will start by installing [`cultofcoders:apollo`](https://github.com/cult-of-coders/apollo) package, which makes it super easy to get your barebones Meteor app up with GraphQL Services.
+We strongly recommend installing [`cultofcoders:apollo`](https://github.com/cult-of-coders/apollo) package, which makes it super easy to get your barebones Meteor app up with Grapher & GraphQL Services.

 ## Creating your Queries